suzannejin/mod_QuanTest2/README.md

 ```
 quantest2 <alignment file> <ss file>
 ```
-The alignment file will be in FASTA format.
+The alignment file should be in FASTA format.
-The ss file should include the selected 3 reference sequences per family.
+The ss file should include the chosen 3 reference sequences per family.
 You can retrieve the most informative reference sequences by doing: t_coffee -other_pg seq_reformat -in <ref msa> -action +trim _aln_n3 -output fasta_seq